thescientist13/HP_Stuff/content/FanFiction/Harry_Potter_-_Nephilim/Appendices/Appendix_C.md

    - While all emotional magic falls in this category of corrupting the user, there are other classes of magic that do as well.
    - Magic that *decreases* free will of the *target* has *incredibly* low thresholds.
+     - The [Imperius] curse
+     - the Confundus curse
+     - some uses of memory charms
    - Use of a corrupting magic sufficient to reach a change threshold frequently predisposes the next generation to be susceptible to either that type of magic, the type of emotions that are required for that magic, or both, by 10% _per ancestor_.
-That is, the next generation has *stronger concupiscence* and in fact *less free will.*
+That is, the next generation might have *stronger concupiscence* and in fact *less free will.*
    - The thresholds involved for each kind of magic are very poorly researched and not at all understood.